barbking/GitHub-30-Day-Challenge/README.md

 - Helped my daughter with algebra homework, I always comment when helping kids with homework on how fun math is and they look at me like I'm strange.

 #### Nov 9, 2019
 - Continue catch up for missed class time.
 Finishing up assignments on Spark Steaming.
-Starting on healthcare predictive analytics using decsion tree model and Naive Bayes model to predict depression in patients.
+Starting on healthcare predictive analytics using decision tree model and Naive Bayes model to predict depression in patients.
-- 5 mile trail run with friends for some outdoor therapy time.
+- 5-mile trail run with friends for some outdoor therapy time.

 #### Nov 10, 2019
 - Worked on homework for healthcare analytics class.
 Using the DE-SynPUF beneficiary dataset (approx 7 million records), the assignment is to use decision tree related methods to predict depression as a response/target.
 The most time-consuming part of the project is a large amount of data to process and cleansing/transforming the data as some patients have multiple records for the same year or some data values missing.
 Technology using:  Jupyter notebook, python, pandas, numpy, matplotlib, scikit-learn.